informedcitizenry/6502.Net/README.md

             inc \address+1
 +           .endmacro
 ```
 The macro is called `inc16` and takes a parameter called `address`.
 The code inside the macro references the parameter with a backslash `\` followed by the parameter name.
-The parameter is a textual subsitution; whatever you pass will be expanded at the reference point.
+The parameter is a textual substitution; whatever you pass will be expanded at the reference point.
 Note the anonymous forward symbol at the branch instruction will be local to the block, as would any symbols inside the macro definition when expanded.
 To invoke a macro simply reference the name with a `.` in front:
 ```
 myvariable  .word ?